rx-angular/rx-angular/libs/state/actions/docs/Readme.md

 ### Usage for global services

 In services it comes in handy to have a minimal typed action system.
+This helps to have them composable for further optimizations.
-Furthermore, we the still expose setters to trigger actions the imperative way.
+Furthermore, we can still expose setters to trigger actions the imperative way.

 ```typescript
 interface State {